LogtalkDotOrg/logtalk3/examples/NOTES.md

 	example of defining a complementing category that uses the experimental `@/1` goal annotation to define an "around method"

+- `aspects`
+	example of defining aspects (as in Aspect-Oriented Programming)

 - `assign_parameters`
 	example of using assignable variables in the context of parametric objects in order to represent object state